 What Is the County Health Rankings Measurement Strategy?

-The County Health Rankings use the annual average unemployment rate (U-3).
-This measure includes those age 16 and older.
+The County Health Rankings use the annual average unemployment rate: the total unemployed persons, as a percent of the civilian labor force ages 16 and older.